BBN Constraint on Heavy Neutrino Production and Decay: Results

-In the yellow shaded region in Fig.~\ref{fig:MainPlotE2}, with $m_4$ lying well above $\sim$\,10\,GeV, the exclusion only applies to very small $|U_{e4}|^2$ where the heavy neutrino experiences freeze-in production in the early universe.
-As explained in sections~\ref{sec:3.1.1} and \ref{sec:3.2.1}, we run {\tt Pythia} to obtain the energy spectrum of pions and photons from the heavy neutrino decay.
-We focus on $m_4 >10$\,GeV for perturbative QCD and the {\tt Pythia} results to be valid.
-In this region, the $pn$ conversion triggered by charged pions plays a by-far dominant role in shifting the abundances of $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$ from the SBBN predictions.
-Fig.~\ref{fig:VaryingTemp} shows the temperature (time) evolution of primordial element abundances during BBN.
-Solid curves are for SBBN whereas dashed curves are for BBN with a decaying heavy neutrino $\nu_4$.
+Fig.~\ref{fig:VaryingTemp} provides further details of our calculation by showing the temperature (time) evolution of primordial element abundances during BBN.
 The arrow of time points from right to left.
-The model parameters are chosen to be $m_4=10\,$GeV and $|U_{e4}|^2=10^{-17.9}$, this correspond to a heavy neutrino lifetime $\tau_4=9.58$\,sec.
-Throughout the decay of $\nu_4$, the charged pions in the decay product can increase the neutron population in the universe.
-It is interesting to note that if the decay is active near the weak interaction decoupling (around $T=0.8\,$MeV), it can alter the thermal $pn$ ratio, the initial condition for BBN, because the $pn$ conversion considered here is a non-thermal effect.
+The solid curves are SBBN predictions whereas dashed curves are for the presence of a decaying heavy neutrino.
+The model parameters are chosen to be $m_4=0.7\,$GeV and $|U_{e4}|^2=10^{-9.44}$ (left), $10^{-18.4}$ (right) which correspond to a heavy neutrino lifetimes equal to $\tau_4=0.03$ and $2.65 \times 10^7$ seconds, respectively.
+In the left panel, we find that $pn$ conversion is an early effect and can be effective when the universe is only $\sim1$ sec old.
+The $K^\pm, \pi^\pm$ from heavy neutrino decay can increase the neutron population compared to SBBN.
 As a result of the higher neutron population, the so-called "deuterium-bottleneck" is widened, i.e., deuterium formation is the first step of the nucleosynthesis chain.
-With more deuteriums, the abundance of other elements (deuterium, tritium and helium-4) are also enhanced accordingly.
-The cost for all these increases is a deficit of the proton abundance as yellow curve indicates.
+With more deuterium, the abundance of other elements like tritium and ${}^4{\rm He}$ are also enhanced accordingly.
+The cost for all these increases is a deficit of the proton abundance as dashed yellow curve indicates.
+The right panel shows the hadrodissociation effect.
+It takes place at a much later time, $t\gtrsim 100\,$sec.
+The injection of $K^-$ and $\pi^-$ reduces the ${}^4{\rm He}$ abundance, and in turn increases those of deuterium, tritium, and neutron.

-Similarly, the green shaded region in Fig.~\ref{fig:MainPlotE2}, with an intermediate $m_4$ between the pion mass threshold and a few GeV scale, is excluded primarily by the charged-pion-triggered $pn$ conversion.
-In this window, we simulate pion production using the two-body decays $\nu_4\to \ell_\alpha^\pm \pi^\mp$.
-The gap of $m_4$ between a few and 10\,GeV is not shaded due to the complexity of QCD, where one cannot reliably calculate the hadronic decays of heavy neutrino using the quark or meson descriptions.
-By interpolation, we think this region is likely to be excluded as well.